Compact Bonnet Pairs: isometric tori with the same curvatures: Bonnet periodicity conditions when f has one generic family of closed planar curvature lines

 \section{Bonnet periodicity conditions when f has one generic family of closed planar curvature lines}

 This section describes our main insight: examples of compact Bonnet pairs that are tori arise from isothermic tori with one family of planar curvature lines.

-Darboux classified isothermic surfaces with one family of planar curvature lines~\cite{Darboux1883}.
-The family of planar curves are derived explicitly in terms of theta functions.
-This classification, however, contains no cylinders or tori.
-They are found in a second real reduction of the same analytic formulas.
-Section~\ref{sec:isothermic-planar-u} focuses on completing the classification and then deriving the global geometric properties of the resulting cylinders.
+First, we summarize the classification and global geometry of an isothermic cylinder $f(u,v)$ with one generic family of closed planar curvature lines, as described in our paper~\cite{short-isothermic-planar}.

-Here, we apply these properties to the Bonnet periodicity conditions.
-We build a Bonnet pair from an isothermic cylinder $f$ with one family of closed planar curvature lines.
-We show that its geometric construction and global properties vastly simplify the Bonnet periodicity conditions.
-We defer the proofs of the following facts to the next section.
+Second, we build a Bonnet pair $f^+(u,v), f^-(u,v)$ from an isothermic cylinder $f(u,v)$ with one family of closed planar curvature lines.
+We see the geometric construction and global properties of $f(u,v)$ vastly simplify the Bonnet periodicity conditions.